Bringing Theory to Practice – Well Being Initiative

 Multi-University Intergroup Dialogue Research Project

-Syracuse University (IGD) is also one of the collaborating institutions in the Multi-University Intergroup Dialogue Research Project, a multi-method study of the educational benefits of learning through intergroup dialogue for college students, originally funded through the Ford and W. T. Grant Foundations.
+Syracuse University (IGD) was also one of the collaborating institutions in the Multi-University Intergroup Dialogue Research Project, a multi-method study of the educational benefits of learning through intergroup dialogue for college students, originally funded through the Ford and W. T. Grant Foundations.
 Collaborating institutions include:

 - Arizona State University